Enslaved (band): Musical style and influence

 The band's early music was rooted in traditional black metal and Viking metal, however the band moved away from this sound with 2001's Monumension and 2003's Below the Lights.
 It was at this point that the band was reduced to its two founding members, Bjørnson and Kjellson.
 They began to incorporate elements of progressive rock, jazz, and other distinct influences into their sound, and over time have continued this progression.
+Jillian Drachman of Loudwire said: "Ideologically, Enslaved have always walked a path distinct from black metal, though they were one of the key acts responsible for laying down the blueprint for the genre."
+The band's music frequently incorporates clean vocals.
 Kjellson has named Pink Floyd, King Crimson, Rush, Genesis, Darkthrone, early Mayhem, and Bathory as important influences on the band's sound.